Theresa Knorr: Arrests, convictions and aftermath

 On November 15, 1993, Theresa Knorr was charged with two counts of murder, two counts of conspiracy to commit murder, and two special circumstances charges: multiple murder and murder by torture.
 Knorr initially pleaded not guilty, but then made a deal with the prosecution after learning that her son Robert Jr. had agreed to testify against her in exchange for a reduced sentence.
 She pleaded guilty on the condition that she be spared the death penalty.
 On October 17, 1995, Knorr was sentenced to two consecutive life sentences.
 She is incarcerated at California Institution for Women in Chino, California.
 Knorr had a parole hearing in July 2019, but was denied release.
-Her next parole hearing will be in July 2024.

 William Knorr was sentenced to probation and ordered to undergo therapy for participating in his sister Suesan's murder.
-In exchange for his testimony, the prosecution dropped all charges against Robert Knorr, Jr. save for one count of being an accessory-after-the-fact in relation to Sheila's murder.
-Robert Jr. pleaded guilty to the charge and was sentenced to three years in prison, which was served concurrently with his sixteen-year sentence in Nevada.
+In exchange for his testimony, the prosecution dropped all charges against Robert Knorr Jr. save for one count of being an accessory-after-the-fact in relation to Sheila's murder.
+Robert Jr. pleaded guilty to the charge and was sentenced to three years in prison, which was served concurrently with his 16-year sentence in Nevada.
+In 2016, he was sentenced to 8 years in prison for possession of child pornography.After running away from her mother's home, Terry Knorr married twice and eventually moved to Sandy, Utah, where she lived with her second husband.

-Aftermath

-Following Knorr's arrest, police decided to reopen the murder case of Theresa's sister, Rosemary Knorr Norris.
-Norris was found strangled to death at the end of a dead-end road in Placer County in 1983 after she went grocery shopping in Sacramento.
-Police later determined that Knorr was not involved in Norris' death.

-After running away from her mother's home, Terry Knorr married twice and eventually moved to Sandy, Utah, where she lived with her second husband.
 She worked as a grocery store cashier in the same neighborhood where her mother had also lived and worked before her arrest.
 Theresa and Terry apparently did not know they lived in close proximity and had no contact.
-Terry Knorr died in 2011, aged 41.
+Terry Knorr died at 41 in 2011.

+Following Theresa Knorr's arrest, police decided to reopen the murder case of her older sister, Rosemary Norris, who was found strangled to death at the end of a dead-end road in Placer County in 1983 after she went grocery shopping in Sacramento.
+Police later determined that Knorr was not involved in Norris' death.
+Her murder remains unsolved.

 In popular culture

 The 2010 horror film The Afflicted (also titled Another American Crime) is loosely based on the Theresa Knorr case.
 The film follows the real-life events through a substantially-compressed timeline.
 Unlike the real case, the movie ends with the youngest daughter killing her mother and one of her brothers before committing suicide.

 The murders were profiled on the A&E series Cold Case Files, featuring an exclusive interview with Terry Knorr Walker.
 The case was also profiled on the series Most Evil, Wicked Attraction, Evil Lives Here, and Deadly Women.

+The second verse of folk-pop artist Nicole Dollanganger's "In The Land" heavily references the abuse of Knorr's daughters.